-The Battle of Arras was now proceeding to its costly and inconclusive close in mid-month, but the Newfoundland unit was not to be further involved in any further co-ordinated offensive action - it was too exhausted; this now would be a period when the Battalion was to be moving in a circular fashion on the Arras front, in and out of the trenches.
+The Battle of Arras was to proceed to its costly and inconclusive close in mid-month, but the Newfoundland unit would not be further involved in any further co-ordinated offensive action - it had been too exhausted; this now would be a period when the Battalion was to move in a circular fashion on the Arras Front, in and out of the trenches.

-On May 7 it was on the move once again and marching to different billets in Berneville where it was to be the subject of a war journalist and photographer.
+On May 7 the unit had been on the move once again, marching to different billets in Berneville where it would be the subject of a war journalist and photographer.

-(Right above: Newfoundland troops on the march in the community of Berneville - as cited immediately above - in early May, perhaps the 7th, of 1917 - from The War Illustrated)
+(Right: Newfoundland troops on the march in the community of Berneville - not Bonneville - in early May, perhaps the 7th, of 1917 - from The War Illustrated)

-At the outset of June, the 1st Battalion had retired from the line to Bonneville, there to spend its time again re-enforcing, reorganizing and in training for the upcoming British offensive of the summer - and as it transpired, the autumn as well.
+At the outset of June, the 1st Battalion had retired from the line to Bonneville, there to spend its time again re-enforcing, re-organizing and training for the upcoming British offensive of the summer - and as it transpired, the autumn as well.

-The Newfoundlanders were then soon once again to be moving north into Belgium - at the end of June - and once again into the vicinity of Ypres and...the Salient, their first posting to be to the banks of the Yser Canal just to the north of the city.
+The Newfoundlanders had then soon again been ordered north into Belgium - at the end of June - and once again into the vicinity of Ypres and...the Salient, their first posting to be to the banks of the Yser Canal just north of the city.

-(Right above: The Yser Canal at a point in the northern outskirts of Ypres almost a century after the 1st Battalion of the Newfoundland Regiment, manned its eastern bank: East is to the right - photograph from 2014)
+(Preceding page: The Yser Canal at a point in the northern outskirts of Ypres almost a century after the 1st Battalion of the Newfoundland Regiment, manned its eastern bank: East is to the right - photograph from 2014)